Choosing physics: A-levels, Highers and Leaving Cert

 Perhaps you have a subject in mind that you want to study at uni.
 Maybe you have a career planned out, so it’s just a matter of picking the subjects to get you there.
 But, if you’re like most people, your future is a blank canvas.
 So where do you begin?

 Wherever you are and whatever your circumstances, there are resources to help you pick the right subjects for you.
 Try:

 You might think we're biased – but we know what we're talking about.
 Physics is a “facilitating subject”, meaning that it’s highly regarded whatever degree or career path you choose.
 It’s considered essential for science and engineering courses, so it keeps a lot of doors open for you.

 Physics opens these doors because of the skills and ways of thinking it teaches you.
-You’ll pick up mathematical and analytical techniques that are valued in a huge range of careers (just have a look at these...).
+You’ll pick up mathematical and analytical techniques that are valued in a huge range of careers (just have a look at these career options...).
 You’ll become a critical and creative thinker, and a problem solver.